 - Virtual relationships: these are relationships that are not defined in the data model but can be described in the logical model.
 Virtual relationships are implemented through DAX expressions that transfer the filter context from one table to another.
 A virtual relationship can rely on more than one column and can be related to a logical expression that is not just a column identity.
 Virtual relationships can be used to define multi-column relationships and relationships based on a range.

 - Physical relationships: these are the relationships defined in a Tabular model.
 The engine automatically propagates the filter context in a query according to the filter direction of the active relationship.
 Inactive relationships are ignored, but there are DAX functions that can manipulate the state and the filter direction of physical relationships: USERELATIONSHIP and CROSSFILTER.

 In this article we first show virtual relationships.
-We then discuss in detail the different types of physical relationships, also introducing the concept of weak relationships.
+We then discuss in detail the different types of physical relationships, also introducing the concept of limited relationships.
 Finally, we introduce many-to-many relationships, describing the different kinds of many-to-many relationships available in a model and in Power BI, thus clarifying the differences between the available options and briefly discussing performance implications.

 A virtual relationship is a filter applied to the filter context in a CALCULATE or CALCULATETABLE function.
 In order to propagate a filter from A to B, you have to read the values active in the filter context on A and apply a corresponding filter to B.

 For example, imagine having to transfer the filter from Customer to Sales.
 The optimal way to do this is by using TREATAS:

 CALCULATE ( [measure], TREATAS ( VALUES ( Customer[CustomerKey] ), -- Read filter from Customer Sales[CustomerKey] -- Apply filter to Sales ) )